 ABOUT THE XYREM LAWSUIT

-The complaint asserts that Jazz filed suits against drug manufactures who filed applications with the FDA to sell generic versions of Xyrem in order to maintain its exclusivity in the market.
+The complaint asserts that Jazz filed suits against drug manufacturers who filed applications with the FDA to sell generic versions of Xyrem in order to maintain its exclusivity in the market.
 Jazz also allegedly entered into reverse-payment agreements with these would-be manufacturers, which compelled them to delay the entry of their generics from January 2018 to July 2023.

 According to the complaint, Jazz’s final attempt to deter potential competitors took advantage of Xyrem’s restricted distribution.
 Because the drug is made from a sodium salt of gamma-hydroxybutrate (GHB), which is a commonly known as a date-rape drug, the approval of Xyrem and any generic equivalents requires a risk management system in order to deter abuse.